-In three departments of economic science Great Britain has made advances far outstripping Great Britain has made advances far outstripping in liberality the policy of this or of any other fo-reign country.
-France and the United States continue to foster and extend their fisheries by high bounties, but she leaves her people, without any special encouragement, to meet on the sea, and in foreign markets, the unfair competition to which they are subjected by this system.
-Great Britain throws open to the people of this country the coasting trade of the actire Empire country the coasting trade of the entire Empire.
-A ship from Maine or Massachusetts, or from any State in the Union, may not only visit and un-lade at the port to which she has been cleared, but she may go from port to port, and from pro-vince to province, until she has circumnavigated the globe, the discretion of her owners being the only limit to the extent of her transactions.
-The Government of the United States gives to British subjects no participation in their coast-ing trade.
-Whether they find a market or not, they must break bulk and sell at any port they enter.
-With our fifty colonies spread over the face of the globe, your shipowners participate in the seme privilege as our own And when I the same privileges as our own.
-And when I speak of the shipping interest, it must be admit-ted to include many interests-the lumber interest (and an important one it is), the industry of of the blacksmith, the caulker, the rigger, the ropemaker, and of the man who works in copper.
-All these branches of industry are represented in a ship and fostered by this policy of Great Britain.
+In three departments of economic science Great Britain has made advances far outstripping in liberality the policy of this or of any foreign country.
+France and the United States continue to foster and extend their fisheries by high bounties, but she leaves her people, without any special encouragement to meet on the sea, and in foreign markets, the unfair competition to which they are subjected by this system.
+Great Britain throws open to the people of this country the coasting trade of the entire Empire.

+A ship from Maine, or Massachusetts, or from any State in the Union, may not only visit and unload at the port to which she has been cleared, but she may go from port to port, and from Province to Province, until she has circumnavigated the globe, the discretion of her owners being the only limit to the extent of her transac- eign State; 2nd, That her commercial The Government of the United tions.
+States gives to British subjects no participafind a market or not, they must break bulk and sell at any port they enter.
+With her fifty colonies spread over the face of the globe, your shipowners participate in the same privileges as our own.
+And when I speak of the shipping interest, it must be admitted to include many interests-the lumber interest, (and an important interest it is,) the industry of the blacksmith, of the caulker, the rigger, the ropemaker, and of the man who works in copper.
+All these branches of industry are represented and fostered by this policy of Great Britain.
+[Cheers.]